GIS-based 3D voxel layers and animation

 Mapping and Modeling Weather and Climate with GIS, an edited volume from Esri Press, features conceptual and practical essays by leading climatologists, meteorologists, and other experts on how GIS and analysis contribute to the advancement of atmospheric science.

-Esri Ocean and Atmospheric GIS Forum
+Esri Ocean, Weather, and Climate GIS Forum

 Blog posts: Climate and data science